 - Test questions should follow the rules set in the job instructions.
 As well, test question reasoning should explain exactly how an answer was reached.

 - Test question allows all possible answers.
 This is especially useful on questions that are subjective.

 - Example: The job is to rate the sentiment of a tweet.
 In this type of job, what someone understands as "Slightly Positive", others may think as "Highly Positive".
 Accepting both answers will allow contributors to get the test question correct when either answer is selected.

 Fig. 1: Both Highly Positive and Slightly Positive are enabled as correct answers

-- Every Test Question should be equipped with an instructive reason that explains the process to getting a correct answer.
+- Every test question should be equipped with an instructive reason that explains the process of getting a correct answer.

 - Write full sentences and use proper grammar

 - Refer directly to the instructions